rameez9061/MARKETPLACE-HACKATHON-2025-DOCUMENTS/README.md

 # MARKETPLACE-HACKATHON-2025-DOCUMENTS
-Day1 -> Includes all the initial Preperation and thinking about the project.
+# Day1 -> Includes all the initial Preperation and thinking about the project.
-Day2 -> Includes all the technical reuqirements , diagrams , schemas , API endpoints etc
+# Day2 -> Includes all the technical reuqirements , diagrams , schemas , API endpoints etc
-Day3 -> Includes all the api integration code snippets and results .
+# Day3 -> Includes all the api integration code snippets and results .
-Day4 -> Includes all the dynamic front-end components screenshots , code snippets and responsive checks .
+# Day4 -> Includes all the dynamic front-end components screenshots , code snippets and responsive checks .
-Day5 -> Includes the CSV Format test-case report and light-House testing report
+# Day5 -> Includes the CSV Format test-case report and light-House testing report
+# Day6 -> Includes the staging deployment link and github repositary link
+# Day7 -> Includes the Bussiness Pitch Deck and Resume